Q&A on Whaling

 - Q6.Why has Japan continued research whaling for over 20 years?

 - Japan began the whale research programs to contribute to the review of the Commercial Whaling Moratorium by the IWC.
-Japan's whale research programs have been continuing for more than 20 years because the review by the IWC is still on-going.
+Japan's whale research programs have been continuing for more than 20 years because the review by the IWC is still on-going and the scientific results need to be up to date in order to be considered valid.

 - Q7.Aren't whale stocks depleted and in danger of extinction?